fiber for dogs

 1. Fiber helps your dog's anal glands

-Clogged anal glands are a common problem in dogs.
-If your dog is dragging his butt across the floor, chances are he has blocked anal glands.
-You should see your vet, who can express the contents of the glands.
-To keep the anal glands healthy, including fiber in the food can encourage larger stools.
-This increases the pressure on the anal gland and allows the glands to be expressed naturally without your vet having to do the job.
+Blocked anal glands are a common problem in dogs.
+If your dog drags his butt on the floor, it is likely that he has blocked anal glands.
+You should see your veterinarian who can express the contents of the glands.
+To keep the anal glands healthy, including fiber in the food can promote the formation of larger stools.
+This increases pressure on the anal gland and ensures that the glands are expressed naturally without your veterinarian having to do this task.

 2. Fiber regulates your dog's colon function

 The large intestine is an important part of your dog's digestive system.
 It helps ensure that vital nutrients are absorbed evenly and that the body is supplied with water.
-When the colon isn't working properly, these nutrients pass through too quickly and aren't always absorbed.
-Soluble fiber usually slows the movement of your dog's food and encourages the colon's ability to do its job properly.
+When the colon is not functioning properly, these nutrients pass through too quickly and are not always absorbed.
+Soluble fiber typically slows the movement of your dog's food and promotes the colon's ability to do its job properly.

 Colitis in dogs is caused by inflammation of the large intestine (colon).
-One of the jobs of the large intestine is to absorb water.
-When inflamed, too much fluid is left in the stool, leading to diarrhea.
+One of the functions of the large intestine is to absorb water.
+When it is inflamed, too much fluid remains in the stool, causing diarrhea.
 Fiber can help normalize the time it takes for the colon to move.
 This protects it from toxins and water retention.
 All of these can be helpful for a dog with colitis.

-4. The addition of fiber can control the dog's weight and treat obesity in dogs
+4. The addition of fiber can control dog's weight and treat dog obesity

 Cellulose is a slowly fermentable fiber.
-Adding cellulose to your dog's diet can increase the volume in the stomach and intestines.
+Adding cellulose to your dog's diet can increase the volume in his stomach and intestines.
 This in turn helps the dog feel full despite the lower calorie intake.
 When combined with protein, this is even more effective.
-You can get more tips on keeping your dog at your ideal weight from organizations like the Blue Cross.
+For more tips on how to maintain your dog's ideal weight, contact organizations such as the Blue Cross.

-Soluble fiber dissolves in water to form a gel-like substance that can combine with other substances in the gut.
-This will soften the stool and make it easier to pass through your dog's intestines.
-Psyllium is a fiber derived from the ovata plant that is high in soluble fiber and is believed to relieve constipation.
-There is a safe amount of psyllium in PetExx Fiber Boost.
+Soluble fiber dissolves in water and forms a gel-like substance that can combine with other substances in the intestines.
+This will make the stool softer and easier to pass through your dog's intestines.
+Psyllium is a fiber derived from the Ovata plant, is rich in soluble fiber and is said to relieve constipation.
+Fiber Activ Boost contains a safe amount of psyllium.